simonmichael/hledger_site/src/faq.md

 ## hledger and other things

-### Why did you start hledger ?
-How does it relate to Ledger ?
+### How does hledger relate to Ledger ?
+What's the history ?

 See [hledger and Ledger](ledger.html).